 Chako explained that she was “keeping the demons out” and proceeded to pick up her child by the feet and flee to the sea wall outside the complex.

-Officer Brian Tejera arrived on the scene just in time to witness the half … Read More »
+Officer Brian Tejera arrived on the … Read More »

 Smoking pot and getting the munchies always go hand in hand.
 But what if instead of craving potato chips and candy bars, you start to crave brains and human flesh?
 Welcome to Justin Powers’ film “Pot Zombies 2: More Pot, Less Plot.”

 Close your eyes and imagine… wait.
 Open them back up or you won’t be able to read this.
 Ok.
 Now just imagine you’ve been walking around a horror convention all day in your replica Predator costume with the shoulder laser that turns when you turn your head.
 You’ve picked up that rare Ash action figure to complete your collection, stood in line for 3 hours for Tony Todd’s autograph, and finally got the soft pretzel and soda for 20 bucks to quell the growl in your tummy.
 Now your back is hurting and all you want is something to relieve your aches and pains.
 You look around and spot an oasis where for a mere $10 per 5 minutes you can get a rub down from a zombie.

 Zombissage is the combination of 20 years of zombie movies combined with 5 … Read More »

 Have you ever witnessed something you couldn’t explain, possibly an animal seeming to be outside of nature?
 Or perhaps you have heard stories of such creatures, the ones that loom in dark places at night leaving strange tracks on the ground and peering at you with glowing red eyes.
 Creatures that stalk humans and even terrorize communities, those that are outside the realm of science.
 They have been spotted and talked about since ancient times and are the source of nighttime terrors and the origins of many legends and myths from our culture and from around the world.